GDPR Compliance Checklist: How to Become Compliant

 Action items:

-• Appoint a data protection officer (DPO) or delegate its tasks to a third party, member of your legal team, or IT security expert, especially if necessary
+• Appoint a data protection officer (DPO) or delegate the required tasks to a third party, member of your legal team, or IT security expert.

 Step 5.
 Appoint an EU Representative, If Applicable